pensjonatus/flash-fiction/blog/a-distraction.md

 ---
-title: 'A Distraction'
+title: A Distraction
 date: '2014-07-17'
-categories:
+tags:
-  - 'flash-fiction'
+  - flash-fiction
 ---

 It was about two hours into the meeting, just me and Natalie from the